liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 #### Default Landing Page

 Set the default landing page path for logged in users relative to the server path.
 This is the page users are automatically redirected to after logging in.
 For example, if you want the default landing page to be [http://localhost:8080/web/guest/login](http://localhost:8080/web/guest/login), set this to `/web/guest/login`.
-To activate this feature, set auth.forward.by.last.path to true.
+To activate this feature, set `auth.forward.by.last.path` to `true`.
 To customize the behavior, see `com.liferay.portal.events.DefaultLandingPageAction` in the `login.events.post` property above.

 *Examples:*